WITHNAIL AND I — CLASSIC FILM PICK

 Withnail proved a breakout role for Grant's feature film debut.
 Grant went on to give a similarly inspired performance three years later under Bruce Robinson's direction in another cult gem, "How to Get Ahead In Advertising."

-"Withnail and I" is a weird kind of time capsule.
+"Withnail and I" is a weird time capsule.
 Music by Jimi Hendrix informs the film's late '60s atmosphere of intellectual and economic desperation.
-Withnail and Marwood represent British underclass archetypes whose irreverence is their greatest asset and their most damning flaw.
-"London is a country coming down from its trip.
-We are 91 days from the end of this decade and there's going to be a lot of refugees."
-Withnail and Marwood are pre-disastered.
+Withnail and Marwood represent British underclass archetypes whose irreverence is their greatest asset and their most damning flaw, never mind that they are unrequited gay lovers at heart.